 One of the core tenets of our wealth-building philosophy concerns risk.
 We don’t like it.
 We dispute the commonly stated investment axiom that you need to take more risk to reap a greater reward.
 We believe that the contrary is true: that long-term wealth building relies on reducing risk at every opportunity.

 That stated, it must be acknowledged that investments, by their very nature, are risky.
 And some are riskier than others.
 That is why we rate the investments we recommended as “Super Safe,” “Safe,” “Market,” and “Speculative.”

 We hope this rating system helps our readers understand the level of risk they are taking, but we acknowledge that rating risk is an art and not a science, and that it is possible to lose some or all of one’s money on investments that we deem as safe.

-At The Palm Beach Letter we are diligent in citing sources and checking facts.
+At Palm Beach Research Group we are diligent in citing sources and checking facts.
 Still, we cannot guarantee that we won’t occasionally print information that is unintentionally inaccurate in some way.
 The prudent reader will always double-check any important financial information, such as stock prices or balance sheet facts, before making final decisions.